Twist-angle tunable Josephson junctions in three-dimensional superconductors: Twist Josephson junction

 { This behavior stands in sharp contrast to a twisted 3D interface of normal metals, where the perpendicular conduction simply vanishes when the Fermi surface overlap is absent~\cite{tani2023}.
 Specifically, in a twisted junction of 3D metals, the electrical conductivity is given by the sum of momentum-resolved conductance $G(\vv{k}_\parallel)$ at each in-plane wavevector $\vv{k}_\parallel$~\cite{tani2023}.
-Due to the in-plane moiré periodicity, $\vv{k}_\parallel$ must be conserved during scattering at the twisted interface.
+Because of the in-plane moiré periodicity, $\vv{k}_\parallel$ must be conserved during scattering at the twisted interface.
 As a result, when $\theta > \theta_\mathrm{c}$, $G(\vv{k}_\parallel) = 0$ for all $\vv{k}_\parallel$, leading to a complete suppression of perpendicular conduction.
 In contrast, twisted 3D superconductors exhibit a qualitatively different behavior, since the current carriers are not single electrons but Cooper pairs.
 Typically, a Cooper pair consists of two electrons with in-plane momenta $(\vv{k}_\parallel, -\vv{k}_\parallel)$.
 After scattering at the interface, the pair can in principle transition to a different state $(\vv{k}'_\parallel, -\vv{k}'_\parallel)$ with arbitrary $\vv{k}'_\parallel$, as long as the total momentum remains zero.
-This momentum flexibility allows supercurrent to flow across the interface even when the Fermi surfaces of the two superconductors are completely separated. }
+This momentum flexibility allows supercurrent to flow across the interface even when the Fermi surfaces of the two superconductors are completely separated. } It is important to clarify that this anomalous Cooper pair transport is a direct consequence of the standard contact electron-electron interaction model (see Appendix~\ref{app:valley}).
+In this framework, the zero interaction range in real space ($\Delta r = 0$) translates to a constant, $k$-independent interaction in momentum space.
+As a result, the gap function $\Delta$ in the BdG Hamiltonian receives uniform contributions from all quasiparticle states across the entire Brillouin zone [Eq.~\eqref{eq:gapeq-realspace}].
+This nonlocal coupling in $k$ space facilitates the scattering of Cooper pairs between states $(\bm{k}_\parallel, -\bm{k}_\parallel)$ and $(\bm{k}_\parallel', -\bm{k}_\parallel')$ even when their respective Fermi surfaces are spatially separated in the Brillouin zone.
+In contrast, if a finite interaction range ($\Delta r > 0$) were introduced, the $k$-space interaction would become localized over a range $\sim 1/\Delta r$.
+The order parameter $\Delta (\bm{k}_\parallel)$, which now depends on $\vv{k}_\para$, would then be determined only by quasiparticles near $\bm{k}_\parallel$.
+When the $k$-space separation of the Fermi surfaces is larger than $\sim 1/\Delta r$, the interlayer connection would effectively vanish, and therefore the transmission of the supercurrent would become negligible.

 { Figure \ref{fig:jcjd-theta} demonstrates that the Josephson critical current $J_\mathrm{c}$ can be effectively tuned by varying the twist angle, from a high-transparency JJ ($J_\mathrm{c} \approx J_\mathrm{d}$) in the small-angle regime to a low-transparency junction ($J_\mathrm{c} \ll J_\mathrm{d}$) in the large-angle regime.
 This tunability of the coupling strength by twist angle could be highly beneficial for the design of Josephson devices. }